AndreasAgg/dynamic-bandwidth-vmd/README.md

 # Dynamic Bandwidth Variational Mode Decomposition
-Variational Mode Decomposition (VMD) is a siganl decomposition method, based on optimization theory and variational models.
-Dynamic Bandwidth Variational Mode Decomposition (DB-VMD) is generalized method, addressing the constant bandwidth bandpass filters used in VMD.
+Dynamic Bandwidth Variational Mode Decomposition (DB-VMD) is a signal decomposition method and a generalization of Variational Mode Decomposition (VMD).
+In particualr, DB-VMD addresses the constant bandwidth bandpass filters used in VMD by rendering them dynamic bandwidth bandpass filters.